microsoft/azure-pipelines-tasks/Tasks/AzureResourceGroupDeploymentV2/README.md

  * **Deployment Mode**: This specifies the [deployment mode](https://azure.microsoft.com/en-us/documentation/articles/resource-group-template-deploy) in which the Azure resources specified in the template have to be deployed.
 Incremental mode handles deployments as incremental updates to the resource group .
 It leaves unchanged resources that exist in the resource group but are not specified in the template.
 Complete mode deletes resources that are not in your template.
 [Validate mode](https://msdn.microsoft.com/en-us/library/azure/dn790547.aspx) enables you to find syntactical problems with the template before creating actual resources.
 By default, incremental mode is used.

  ### Deployment Outputs:
-  It is the output of the deployment object created using Azure Resource Manager templates which can be used in the subsequent tasks like Powershell and Azure CLI.
+  Outputs created by Azure Resource Manager template deployment.
+It can be used in the subsequent tasks (like Powershell and Azure CLI) for further processing.

  **How to use Deployment output**
   The deployment output can be parsed to JSON object using "ConvertFrom-Json" PowerShell cmdlet in Poweshell task and then that object can be used in other tasks.